ciqol/sonarqube-api-client/README.md

 [![Known Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/ciqol/sonarqube-api-client)](https://snyk.io/test/github/ciqol/sonarqube-api-client)

 A JavaScript/TypeScript client for interacting with the SonarQube Web API.
-This package provides an easy-to-use interface for making requests to various SonarQube API endpoints, such as managing projects, quality gates, and other SonarQube features.
+This package provides an easy-to-use interface for requesting various SonarQube API endpoints, such as managing projects, quality gates, and other SonarQube features.

 ## Features